• Kracker Archive

 For the 1939 Register Gertrude, Frederic and their daughter were living at 38 Sycamore Grove, New Malden, with his occupation stated to be 'Cafe Proprietor, Commercial Traveller (Glass)' and his wife a 'Cafe Manageress'.

-Having risen to the rank of Flight Sergeant, Basil was commissioned Pilot Officer 51875, on probation, emergency, with effect from 14 May 1943 before promotion to Flying Officer (war substitute), 14 November 1943.
-Reportedly, records of 166 Squadron - part of Bomber Command - note that he had been posted into the Unit on 3 October 1943.
+Having risen to the rank of Flight Sergeant, Basil was appointed to a commission and promoted to 51875 Pilot Officer, on probation, emergency, with effect from the 14th May 1943 and promoted to Flying Officer (war substitute) on the 14th November 1943.

-“It was a foggy February evening.
-I sat with my parents, brothers, and sisters having dinner, when a loud engine noise was heard.
-It was louder than usuall, because, normally, the English and American bomber formations flew higher.
+"It was a foggy February evening.
+I sat with my parents, brothers and sisters having dinner when a loud engine noise was heard.
+It was louder than usual, because, normally, the English and American bomber formations flew higher.
 The sound of a big engine was getting closer.
 Suddenly there was an enormous explosion.
 My sister was shocked obviously.
 We ran out and saw the fire through the fog in the Recknitz River valley...

 Next day, while it was still dark, I hurried to the crash site before I went to school and before I found the SS and the armed forces already there.
 In the dawn I saw that a Lancaster bomber had crashed.
 It was terrible to see the dead crew members hanging in the trees.
 One was gored through by a strong branch!
 Others were caught in the completely destroyed wreck of the aircraft.
 Parachutes were partly opened.